BenRodProd/BenRodProd/README.md

-My Name is *Benjamin Rodenstein*, I am currently participating in the Bootcamp **Neue Fische** to deepen my skills in Web Development.
+My Name is *Benjamin Rodenstein*, I am currently participating in the bootcamp **Neue Fische** to deepen my skills in Web Development.

-I already got the Certificates for
+I already achieved the Certificates for

 - *Responsive Web Design*
 - *Javascript Data Structures and Algorithms*